1230james/maitetsu-english-tweak/README.md

 `gb`: Files with British English-specific tweaks.

+`extractor-js`: `MaitetsuExtractor` files & README.

-Each of the three directories above contain subdirectories identical to the contents of the actual `data.xp3` file from which the scripts are extracted from for organizational purposes.
+Each of the three directories above that contain VN assets (i.e. `en`, `us`, and `gb`) have subdirectories identical to the contents of the actual `data.xp3` file from which the scripts are extracted from for organizational purposes.

+These three directories also have a `dialogue-json` directory for holding dialogue JSONs created by `MaitetsuExtractor`.

 ### Work Plan
 Work plan for the entire project.
 May change without notice.